fbpx

 team building activities for teens

-To do this activity you will have the teens line up from the smallest shoe size to the largest.
-But the catch is they cannot speak.
+To do this activity, you will have the teens line up from the smallest shoe size to the largest.
+But the catch is that they cannot speak.

 You will see the teens work together to accomplish this goal by finding interesting and unique ways to determine who has the smallest feet and who has the largest.